SnellerInc/sneller/doc/sneller-SQL.md

     into Mercator projection

   - https://en.wikipedia.org/wiki/Tiled_web_map provides insight into
-    geo tiling, our implementation is desiged to be compatible
+    geo tiling, our implementation is designed to be compatible

 #### `GEO_TILE_ES`